caudaz/robotND2-proj3/readme.md

 On the back end it will perform loop closure detection, graph optimization, and 2D/3D map generation.

-An example of loop closure is shown below:
+An example of loop closure is shown below (credit UDACITY):

 ![](./media/loop_closure_detection.png)